osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 The Data Platform MongoDB schema includes collections named "buckets", "requestStatus", "dataSets", and "annotations".
 Each is described in more detail below.

+#### providers

+The "provders" collection contains a document for each data provider registered with the Data Platform via the "registerProvider()" API method.
+Documents contain the following fields:

+* "-id" - unique identifier for the provider
+* "name" - name for provider as sent via registerProvider(), must be unique
+* "attributeMap" - map of key/value metadata attributes describing the provider
+* "lastUpdated" - contains time that the provider document was created or last updated (by calling registerProvider()).

 #### buckets